Jake Braun: Career

 In 2017, following intelligence reports highlighting Russian hacking attempts and interference in the 2016 presidential election, Braun co-founded DEF CON’s Voting Village as an effort to illuminate vulnerabilities in domestic election security.
 The event was renewed in 2018 and 2019 and featured additional components of U.S. election infrastructure including the hacking of mock Secretary of State websites.
 In cooperation with DEF CON, Braun has co-authored two works on election infrastructure cyber vulnerabilities, The DEF CON 25 and 26 Voting Village Reports.

 On February 13, 2018, in a hearing titled “Defending Our Democracy: Building Partnerships to Protect America’s Elections,” Braun testified before the U.S. House Homeland Committee on his election security work with CPI and DEF CON.

-Braun is the Executive Director for the 2018-founded Cyber Policy Initiative (CPI) at the University of Chicago Harris School of Public Policy.
-In August 2020, Braun worked with CPI to launch the Election Cyber Surge initiative, an effort to bridge the cyber workforce gap by connecting election officials to volunteer cybersecurity technologists.
-As a lecturer at the Harris School, his courses include "Cyber Security in the Digital Age" and "The Intersection of Cyber Threats and Human Rights."

 In February 2021, Braun was appointed as a Senior Advisor to the DHS Management Directorate.
 His initial focus will be on managing and recruiting cybersecurity professionals.